Ashwini-Rathod/Blog-Backend_Image/README.md

 image: (The image has to be choosen from the local machine of the user).

-Any other model other than the one given in the example will be considered as invalid input.
+Any extra fields other than the one given in the example will be considered as invalid input.

 The url for the same is: http://localhost:3000/blogs.